 As always, the well-being of our community is of utmost importance.
-We look forward to a full 5-day in-person return in August and intended to follow the safety protocols in the Health and Safety Plan.
+The District intendeds to follow the safety protocols in the board and commonwealth-approved Health and Safety Plan.
 Details from this plan are outlined below.
 As we navigate the 2021-22 school year, we will continue to monitor developments and guidance from local authorities and adjust as needed.

 Click here to view answers to frequently asked questions (FAQs) on the PA Department of Education website.

 Please note that this information may change based on updates, guidance, and mandates from, including but not limited to, the CDC, PDE, and Allegheny County Health Department.

 The District is dedicated to offering a fully in-person academic and student experience this fall.
 As always, the safety of students, faculty, and staff will continue to be an important guiding factor.